Table Manners: Mealtime Conversation

 What, then, is the matter with the world, with TV and radio internal traffic** schedulers?
 What is the matter with Madison Avenue advertising executives, that none of them seem to have learned any of these rules?
 With the rules of the section on "What Not to Discuss..." in mind, then, I would like to scold the network advertisers and executives for their exceedingly poor choice of timing.

 You know what I mean.
 Many, many families or individuals these days watch TV while they eat dinner.
 Sometimes other meals too, but the dinner hour seems to be the prime target of offensive behavior in this area.
 (Whether or not watching TV while eating is a bad habit is not the point of this article.)
 Suffice it to say, it is commonly done.

-So, why, I must know, do these morons behind the scenes think that as we eat our meals, during the hours between 5:p.m. and 7:30 p.m. is a great time to showcase multiple ads for:
+So, why, I must know, do these corporate executives behind the scenes think that as we eat our meals, during the hours between 5:p.m. and 7:30 p.m., is a great time to showcase multiple ads for:

 Seriously?
 I don't want to hear about any of that while I'm trying to eat!
 Yet, they do it every night.
 It is a virtual barrage of advertising running the gamut of all these items!
 It is not particularly appetizing.

 It is very bad manners, and in poor taste.
 I guess their mommies did not train them well, or, more likely, that training was ignored in the name of the almighty dollar.

 **internal traffic refers to the scheduling of which programs are shown at what times, and yes, it is programmed down to the minute and second, including what ads will be shown at which very specific times.